apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Fed Governor Waller backs interest rate cut at September meeting, open to larger move**
+**‘Russia backs Kamala Harris’: Putin’s history of US election ‘endorsements’**

-You can read more about it [here](https://www.cnbc.com/2024/09/06/fed-governor-waller-backs-interest-rate-cut-at-september-meeting.html).
+You can read more about it [here](https://www.aljazeera.com/news/2024/9/6/russia-backs-kamala-harris-putins-history-of-us-election-endorsements).

 ## Requirements
 - Python 3.8